-Well, it’s usually in our nature to pack luggage till it’s completely full.
+Well, it’s usually in our nature to stuff our suitcases till they’re completely full.
 If you have a 26 or 27” that’s expanded, there’s much less likelihood of going over the weight limit, even if you pack it completely.
-That’s dependent upon what you are taking of course)
+That’s dependent upon what you’re taking with you, of course.

 2. Take versatile items

-Rubber bands are another that are practically weightless and can be used for many things like compressing socks or clothes, keeping your stationery from having a field trip in your bag etc.
+Rubber bands are another handy packing item.
+They’re practically weightless and can be used for many things, like compressing socks or clothes, keeping your stationery from moving around in your bag, etc.

 Is your blanket heavy?
-Do you have only bulky towels?
+Do you only have bulky towels?
 Just use a sarong.
-This is one of the most versatile items, especially for women.
+This is one of the most versatile items out there, especially for women.

 Try to avoid check-in baggage in the first place.
-As you get more & more efficient with the way you pack you’ll find that you will utilize your space better and the carry-on all of a sudden will feel large enough for that 4-day trip.
+As you get more and more efficient with the way you pack, you’ll find that you utilize your space better, and your carry-on suitcase will all of a sudden feel large enough for that 4-day trip.
 It’s all about adjusting your mindset!

-If you are heading out on a longer trip & a large luggage is essential then try to take a backpack as your carry-on instead of a suitcase.
-This way you can explore your destination easier.
+If you’re heading out on a longer trip and really do need a large bag, take a backpack as your carry-on instead of a suitcase.
+That way you can explore your destination more easily.

 4. Quick dry clothing

 You know those quick-dry hiking socks you only use on skiing trips?
-Well, quick-dry items have many other use cases too.
-Quick-dry socks and underwear are pretty awesome to have since you can wash & dry them in a couple of hours.
+Well, quick-dry items have many other uses.
+Quick-dry socks and underwear are pretty awesome to have since you can wash and dry them in just a couple of hours.

 Skip cotton wherever you can.

-Quick dry fabrics which work even in warm conditions are great.
-Quick dry fabrics are great at wicking moisture away which means they also have the added advantage of not developing odor even when you are doing things at a brisk pace.
-You can easily get socks & underwear and some thermal wear that will fit the bill.
+Quick-dry fabrics that work in both warm and cold temperatures are great.
+This material wicks moisture away, meaning your clothes also won’t develop an odor, even when you’re doing things at a brisk pace.
+You can easily get socks, underwear, and some thermal wear that will fit the bill.

-A quick tip, if you are a guy and are traveling through some beachy locations buy a pair of board shorts instead of packing many ordinary shorts.
+A quick tip: If you’re a guy and are are traveling through some beachy locations, buy a pair of boardshorts instead of packing lots of pairs of ordinary shorts.
 These are super light and tend to dry minutes after you get out of the water.
 Similarly, swimwear for women is practically weightless and super useful.

 5. Pack less & do your laundry!

-Unless you’re headed to some remote part of the planet, you’ll find everything you need at your destination.
+Unless you’re headed to some remote part of the planet, you’ll find most things you need at your destination.
 If you think you need x-amount of a certain item of clothing, take 3/4 or 1/2 of that.

-Trust me when your friend or someone you know calls in the middle of your trip & asks you to bring something back for them, or when you find yourself faced with a long flight of stairs whilst in a rush to catch a plane, you’ll be glad you packed less.
+Trust me, when your friend calls in the middle of your trip and asks you to bring something back for them, or when you find yourself faced with a long flight of stairs whilst in a rush to catch a plane, you’ll be glad you packed less.

-Try to pack at the most for 5-7 days and you can always do laundry after that for the remainder of your trip.
+Try to pack for 5-7 days at the most and you can always do laundry after that for the remainder of your trip.
 Trust me, you’ll only end up wearing your one favourite outfit day in, day out anyway!

-6. Reduce the number of electronics & wires
+6. Reduce the number of electronic devices & wires

-Traveling is always exhilarating, traveling really allows you to grow as a person.
+Traveling can be an exhilarating experience that really allows you to grow as a person.
 Sometimes, though, you don’t get the full experience because you spend half the trip staring at a screen.
 Why not cut down on the number of electronic devices you take with you?

-It’s always healthier to stare at a snow-capped mountain range or a flower-filled valley through your own eyes rather than through a lens.
+It’s always healthier to stare at a snow-capped mountain range or a flower-filled valley with your own eyes rather than through a lens.

-Besides, when you are on the move in a new city or country, you can use the opportunity to talk to people around you learn where the best bars are from the locals instead of google.
-In addition, to getting what you want you can also make some new friends along the way, which is something that won’t happen if you ask your phone.
+Besides, when you’re in a new city or country, you can use the opportunity to talk to people around you.
+Learn where the best bars are from the locals instead of Google.
+You might even make some new friends along the way, which is something that won’t happen if you ask your phone.

 Looking for a restaurant with a good vibe?
 Looking to make friends?
 Ask around, talk to people around you.

-Assuming you have a phone, tablet & a laptop like myself you might have anywhere between 1-3 charger wires depending upon whether you use similar brands or not.
+Assuming you have a phone, tablet, and a laptop, like me, you might have anywhere between 1-3 charging cables, depending on whether you use similar brands or not.

-Mix an Apple phone & an android tablet and you’ve got a recipe for a tangled cable nightmare.
+Mix an Apple phone and an android tablet and you’ve got a recipe for a tangled cable nightmare.

-Instead, opt for a portable charger or power banks.
-Decent capacity chargers can hold multiple charges for your tablet, phone and even in some cases your laptop.
+Decent capacity chargers can hold multiple charges for your tablet, phone and, in some cases, your laptop.
 This also gives you some more packing room.

-Try to go wireless as much as possible in terms of charging & even headphones since they are cross-compatible most of the time.
+Try to go wireless as much as possible in terms of charging and even headphones, since they’re cross-compatible most of the time.

-Manage this & you can sneak in an extra book or two for a long flight!
+Manage this and you can sneak in an extra book or two for a long flight!

 7. Stay organized

-Once you’ve made a decision on taking less or just your carry-on then really make sure you stay organized and gain more space.
-Packing cubes are one way to do it.
-The way you pack your clothes rolling them vs folding can also have a say in terms of space.
+Once you’ve decided to take less or just bring your carry-on, make sure you stay organized in order to maximize the space you have.
+Packing cubes are one way to do this.
+The way you pack your clothes (i.e. rolling vs folding) can also impact how much space you have.

 Make sure that doesn’t happen!
-(Yep this is one that I learned the hard way.
+This is one that I learned the hard way.
 Don’t let your organization fool you into forgetting weight restrictions.
 Otherwise, organize away!